 As the demand for experienced and skilled professionals is high, they have the opportunity to choose where they work.
-Recruiting companies should consider themselves to be in a tight competition for talent and try to make an effort to become a lucrative place to work.
+Recruiting companies should consider themselves to be in a tight competition for talent and should try to make an effort to become a lucrative place to work.
 To some, this may mean looking into company values and how those are realised – or not – every day.

 “The candidate shortage is still continuing.
 Remote work has led to less employee commitment and thus the recruitment market is also more active.
-I would say that even if we have a candidate shortage, it is not because of covid itself, but because of the overheated market,” says Göran Hernberg, managing director for Compass Finland.
+I would say that even if we have a candidate shortage, it is not because of Covid itself, but because of the overheated market,” says Göran Hernberg, Managing Director for Compass Finland.

 58% of our consultants think that companies may not entirely grasp the change in candidate expectations.
-Most companies tackle changed expectations by offering remote work opportunities at least part of the week and some are offering better pay.
+Most companies tackle changed expectations by offering remote work opportunities at least part of the week and some are offering a better pay.
 But company culture is being reinvented in other ways as well:

 According to our consultants, the recruitment process has changed for good.
 Preliminary interviews are done almost entirely online, while the final candidates are still mostly met in person.